currently Applying to the Chilean government For permission to run trips on the bordali.

 HOW DIFFICULT IS THE RAFTING?

 The Bordali features Class III and IV rapids.
-While previous rafting experience is helpful, it is not required.
 Guides provide instruction and support throughout the trip.
+Beginners are welcome.

 WHAT IS THE CAMPING LIKE?

 Camping is fully supported.
-Earth River provides tents, sleeping systems, camp infrastructure and meals.
-Guests only need a small personal bag while on the river.
+Earth River provides tents, cots, camp infrastructure, and meals.
+Guests need to bring a sleeping pad and a sleeping bag.

 WHAT IS THE WEATHER LIKE?

 Patagonian weather can change quickly.
-Expect a mix of sun, wind and occasional rain.
-Guides adjust daily plans based on conditions.
+Expect a mix of sun and rain.

 HOW LARGE ARE THE GROUPS?